snam24/snam24.github.io/_pages/about.md

 My research interests lie at the intersection of spillover effects of disclosure and investment decisions in the supply-chain setting.

-Prior to Kellogg School of Management, I obtained my Bachelor’s degrees in Business Administration, Economics, and Statistics from Seoul National University, graduating *Summa Cum Laude*.
+Prior to Kellogg School of Management, I obtained my Bachelor’s degrees in Business Administration, Economics, and Statistics from Seoul National University, graduating Summa Cum Laude.

 Outside of academia, I enjoy running and have experience horseback riding in Chicago, Seoul, and Mongolia.
 I also live with Chronic Recurrent Multifocal Osteomyelitis (CRMO), an extremely rare condition affecting 1 in a million people.